emacs-helm/helm/README.md

 Helm is now available on Melpa at `http://melpa.milkbox.net/` You will find there instructions to install.

-_WARNING:_ For any upgrade after Version 1.5.6 using package.el, you will have to remove all your helm*.elc files and recompile from a clean Emacs, expect failures if you don't do that.
+_WARNING:_ Due to a bad concept of package.el which is in charge of fetching helm files and compiling them, expect errors most of the time when upgrading from melpa and `list-package`.
+To avoid this you will have to compile your new files outside of your current emacs running helm.
-Users that are installing from git will not have this problem by recompiling their helm copy with "make".
+People installing from git and using make file will not suffer from this problem.
+See [FAQ](https://github.com/emacs-helm/helm/wiki#faq) for more infos.

 **Note to Linux Distributions Maintainers**